reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-06-v2.md

 ## Task 3: Visualize Data using Azure Data Explorer Queries

-In this exercise, you will get a quick introduction to working with time series data using Azure Data Explorer.
+In this task, you will get a quick introduction to working with time series data using Azure Data Explorer.

 1. In the Azure Portal, navigate to your resource group and select **adx-az220-<inject key="DeploymentID" enableCopy="false" />** Azure Data Explorer Cluster.